 Session 3: Revolt, Genocide & Resistance

 This session examines the audio-visual material to have emerged in the context of popular revolution and mass extermination in Syria since 2011.
 A detailed reading of the legal and conceptual definition of genocide will be undertaken as a means of demonstrating how the crime can be understood to have taken place in Syria in the 21st Century.
 This will be supplemented with the screening of a series of Syrian activist films and video which will be analysed as outputs that resist the “narrative component of genocide”.
-The resistance concept of “wujoud” will also be introduced as a framework of interpretation and methodology underpinning a body of Syrian audiovisual activist praxis.
+We’ll also introduce the resistance concept of “wujoud” as a framework of interpretation and methodology underpinning a body of Syrian audiovisual activist praxis.
 Topics: genocide; denial; dehumanisation; disinformation; frames of visibility; wujoud; resistance; atrocity footage; embodied resistance; the absent image.

 Session 4: “They do not exist” – Palestinian militant cinema